vkbansal/react-contextmenu/README.md

 By default, the context menu is closed as soon as an item is clicked.
 Set this prop to control this behavior.

+**props.attributes**

+Type: `Object` optional

+The attributes will be passed directly passed to the root element of `MenuItem`.
+Use this to customize it like adding custom classes, etc.

 ### SubMenu(props)

 Type: React Component